Ephraim-Bryski/seeciv/README.md

 The site uses GlowScript for 3D graphics and MathJax for equations.
 Find more at glowscript.org.

 I have some ideas for expanding the site, and I'm always looking to collaborate with others on it.
-Feel free to join the discussions, submit pull requests, or fork the repository.
+Feel free to join the discussions and contribute to the code.
+For information on current plans, check out the Google Doc: https://docs.google.com/document/d/1khY9FJkwpUIDD7Q1wCzWFPmwEtcCwW_puN1Y9zYjKUk/edit.

 The structure of the code is the following: